Facico/Chinese-Vicuna/README.md

 ![camel](https://github.com/Facico/Chinese-Vicuna/blob/master/img/camel.png)

-This is the repo for the Chinese-Vicuna project, which aims to build and share an instruction-following Chinese LLaMA model which can run on a single Nvidia RTX-2080TI, that why we named this project `Vicuna`, small but strong enough !
+This is the repo for the Chinese-Vicuna project, which aims to build and share instruction-following Chinese LLaMA model tuning methods which can be trained on **a single Nvidia RTX-2080TI**, multi-round chatbot which can be trained on **a single Nvidia RTX-3090** with the context len 2048.

-- Why is it called Vicuna：In view of the successful development of alpaca models such as [llama](https://github.com/facebookresearch/llama),[alpaca](https://github.com/tatsu-lab/stanford_alpaca),[guanaco](https://github.com/Guanaco-Model/Guanaco-Model.github.io)，We want to train a Chinese small alpaca like Vicuna.
+Why is it called `Vicuna`: In view of the successful development of alpaca models such as [llama](https://github.com/facebookresearch/llama),[alpaca](https://github.com/tatsu-lab/stanford_alpaca),[guanaco](https://github.com/Guanaco-Model/Guanaco-Model.github.io)，We want to train a Chinese small alpaca like Vicuna, small but strong enough !

+The advantages of our solution are high parameter efficiency, graphics card friendliness, and easy deployment:
+- Llama-7B instruction tuning is possible on a 2080Ti (11G)
+- Llama-13B instruction tuning is possible on a 3090 (24G)
+- Llama 7B can be fine-tuned on 3090 even for conversations of 2048 length; Use 50,000 pieces of data to get good results
+- Easily deployable on 2080Ti/3090

 The repo contains:
 - code for finetune the model